mywristicy/sec_resources/main_list.md

 # Cyber Security Links and Resources
 ---
-#### *This will be a list of various resources I have encountered while studying various topics relating to security.
+#### *This will be a list of resources I have encountered while studying various topics relating to security.
 I will do my best to categorize them based on purpose.
 Will be a continous work in progress.*

 ## OSINT
 - https://osintframework.com/